onnx/onnx/docs/Operators.md

    known/predictable size.

   In addition to the inputs, MaxUnpool takes three attributes, namely kernel_shape, strides, and pads, which define the exact unpooling op.
-The attributes typically have the same values as the corresponding pooling op that the unpooling op is trying to invert.
+The attributes typically have the same values as the corrsponding pooling op that the unpooling op is trying to invert.

 #### Version